 That said, not all MQLs will be a fit for your company, which is where sales qualification comes in, too.

-In the same way that Usain Bolt needs to get through the heats to qualify for the Olympics, an MQL becomes a sales qualified lead (SQL) when they've made it through the qualifying stages to reach the final.
+In the same way that Usain Bolt needs to get through the heats to qualify for the Olympics, an MQL becomes a sales qualified lead when they’ve made it through the qualifying stages to reach the final.

 The truth is there is no definitive answer to this.

-2. Don’t rush
+2. Don’t Rush

-Not all leads are made equal and not every lead the marketing team generates is sales-ready.
+Not all leads are made equal and not every lead the marketing team generates is sales ready.
 Some prospects have a lot of potential, but aren’t ready to be closed, whereas others are ripe for the picking immediately.

 To prevent losing a lead because of rushing the process, trust your marketing team to nurture the client a bit more until they’re ready for the sales pitch.

-3. Allow the marketing team to do their job
+3. Allow Marketing to do Their Job

 Pretend your marketing team are pirates (go with it) and they find troves of treasure across the sea for the sales team to hunt out.